Vanguard Medium FTS 370 Updated for 43J Compliance Tech Bulletin

 - Released Marker Firmware V3.0 to support these changes

 The changes have been implemented effective September 4, 2020.

 The FAA released AC 150/5345-43J which affects all towers filed after September 11, 2020.
-Apart from specifying the addition of IR emitters to help visibility with NVG/NVIS, the FAA also made changes to the beam profile of L-810 markers and mandated the ability to detect 25% failure in both, the RED and the IR emitters.
+Apart from specifying the addition of IR emitters to help visibility with NVG/NVIS, the FAA also made changes to the beam profile of L-810 markers and mandated the ability to detect 25% failure in both red and IR emitters.

-These FAA changes necessitated the following changes in the Vanguard FTS 370d obstruction lighting system:
+These FAA changes necessitated the following changes in the Vanguard Medium FTS 370x obstruction lighting system: